limlleonard/cchecker_backend/README.md

 ## Components
 Frontend is built by React.
 Backend is built by Django.

+### Database
+Django ORM is used to interact with database.
+- GameStateEnd: keep track of the end state of a game (used in the old version of the game)
+- GameStateTemp: keep track of (only) the last move or select of the player
+- Moves: keep track of all the moves.
+With those moves, the current state can be calculated by adding up all the moves to the initial state

+### Coordinate system
 Defining each position of the board is a little tricky.
 They are defined by three numbers.
 - First number defines to which direction it goes away from the center.
 There are six possible directions.
 - Second number defines how far it goes away from the center